 6. You’re Scaling Up or Expanding Your Team

-Rapid growth—while exciting—often amplifies inefficiencies and disconnects within teams.
+Rapid growth, while exciting, often amplifies inefficiencies and disconnects within teams.
 New team members need access to accurate historical data and workflows to quickly onboard.
 CRMs support smooth scaling by ensuring that sales processes, marketing automation, and customer communication stay organised and transparent.

 The Ideal Time to Implement a CRM

-• Startup Stage (1–2 years): Focus on validating product-market fit.
+Starting Out (6-12 months): Focus on validating product-market fit.
 Basic CRM features in affordable, scalable platforms (e.g., HubSpot Starter, Pipedrive Essential) are usually sufficient.

 Practical CRM Implementation Tips for SMEs